 Kevin (Sully) SullivanPresident

-I am the current Captain of the Pearcedale Fire Brigade and have been a member here for 16 years.
+I have recently been voted in as the Captain of Pearcedale Fire Brigade.
 My role is to manage the brigade and oversee the Brigade Management Team and assist them when necessary.

 I’m the 1st Lieutenant at Pearcedale Fire Brigade and my role is to look after the brigade’s operational requirements.
 This includes pre-planning, strike team lists and more.

 I also manage the Fire Equipment Maintenance role of the brigade ensuring that our customers extinguisher servicing requirements are done on time.